 - Standard Interface: Utilizes a simplified UI designed for basic asset acquisition.
 This interface employs a specific fee structure and price spread.

-- Advanced Trade: Provides real-time order books, technical analysis tools via TradingView integration, and multiple order types including limit and stop-market orders.
+- Advanced Trade: Provides real-time order books, technical analysis tools via TradingView integration, and multiple order types, including limit and stop-market orders.
 This interface is the primary tool for users seeking to reduce transaction costs.

 Coinbase One Subscription